UNWTO General Assembly Postponement Urged. WTO confirmed!

-The General Council of the World Trade Organization (WTO) agreed late Friday (26 November) to postpone the Ministerial Conference after an outbreak of a particularly transmissible strain of the COVID-19 virus led several governments to impose travel restrictions that would have prevented many ministers from reaching Geneva.
+The General Council of the World Trade Organization (WTO) agreed late Friday (26 November) to postpone the Ministerial Conference after an outbreak of a particularly transmissible strain of the Omicron Covid Variant B.1.1.529 virus led several governments to impose travel restrictions that would have prevented many ministers from reaching Geneva.

 There was no response when eTurboNews contacted the World Tourism Organization (UNWTO) on if the upcoming General Assembly in Madrid scheduled for the same time frame as the WTO General Council would be postponed as well.